What Are PFAS Chemicals?

 For homeowners on private wells or municipal water sources impacted by PFAS contamination, a significant concern is how they can remediate the issue.
 According to recommendations from state environmental health officials, the best means of reducing PFAS in your water is through water filtration systems.

 A water filtration system capable of reducing PFAS contamination would need to use either granular activated carbon (GAC, charcoal filters) or reverse osmosis (RO).
-It is important to note that GAC water filtration alone does not remove common contaminants found in well water throughout New England, such as arsenic, uranium, radon, manganese, nitrate, and bacteria.
+It is important to note that GAC water filtration alone does not reduce common contaminants found in well water throughout New England, such as arsenic, uranium, radon, manganese, nitrate, and bacteria.

 Whole-home water filtration systems that feature multiple filtration stages, including GAC, can reduce PFAS and common water contaminants.
 Whole-home systems are the best options for families who want to remediate PFAS and provide clean water from every faucet.
 RO systems, also known as “point-of-use,” are affordable alternatives for remediating PFAS and providing clean drinking water from one tap.
 Reverse Osmosis systems are often installed under kitchen sinks with a separate faucet to draw clean water.